 Of course, the Warriors got a big break from Utah, which played without its three top guards.
 Starting point guard Devin Harris (strained left hamstring), backup point guard Earl Watson (sprained left ankle) and defensive specialist Raja Bell (strained right abductor) all were out.

 With no Bell to harass him, Ellis exploded for 33 points on 13 of 21 shooting.
 It was Ellis' biggest game since he scored 38 points at San Antonio on Jan.
 4 and his first 30-point game since he scored 30 at New Jersey on Jan.
-18. It was a far cry from the Ellis that had been showing up at Oracle Arena, who over his
+18. It was a far cry from the Ellis that had been showing up at Oracle Arena, who over his last three games had totaled 29 points on 12 for 43 shooting (27.9 percent).

 Facing Utah's third-string point guard, Jamaal Tinsley, Curry racked up 29 points, 12 assists, five rebounds and three steals.
 Curry managed just three points his last time out.
 Over the last two contests he'd totaled 18 points and had missed 8 of his last 10 3-point attempts.